Deploy a medium-sized LLM#

 Summary#

 In this tutorial, you deployed a medium-sized LLM with Ray Serve LLM, from development to production.
-You learned how to configure Ray Serve LLM, deploy your service on your Ray cluster, and send requests.
-You also learned how to monitor your app and troubleshoot common issues.
+You learned how to configure and deploy your service, send requests, monitor performance metrics, and optimize concurrency.